by Rotageek on 30 November 2020

 As the world went into lockdown, businesses and innovators rallied together in response to the outbreak of Covid-19.
-Health companies joined forces with startups.
+Health companies joined forces with medical startups.
 Leading pharmaceutical brands invested in research.
 Thousands united to support the government and our National Health Service.

 Since the pandemic, the NHS has ramped up its use of technology and innovation more than ever before.
-Remote consultation software grew by two-fold whilst investors offered funding to digital startups supporting those in self-isolation.
+Remote consultation software grew by two-fold whilst investors offered funding to digital healthcare startups supporting those in self-isolation.

 As the need for faster, more creative solutions rises, as does the market for new health tech.

 Streamlining telephone consultations

 In May 2020, almost half of GP appointments were carried out over the phone, compared to just 14% at the start of the year.
 Whilst ‘telemedicine’ became a solution for general practice during the peaks of Covid-19, it has proven to be an ongoing accessible method.

 Empela is a healthcare startup that bolsters the use of telephone clinics.
 By combining fast fibre broadband and unlimited phone lines, surgeries and hospitals are now able to cope with an ever growing volume of patient calls.

 What’s more, clinicians can save time with automatic dictation software and clinical note entry for updating medical records.

 Supporting our mental health

 Mental health has rapidly grown in awareness over recent years, but following the outbreak of coronavirus, it is expected that depression, anxiety and PTSD will have a long-term effect on many of us.
 It has therefore never been more important to invest in and care for our mental health.